Learn

 This section emphasizes safeguarding all software components so that only authorized access is allowed and any tampering is prevented.

-• Protect All Forms of Code from Unauthorized Access and Tampering (PS.1) SonarQube's integration with version control systems (VCS) like Git and strict authentication mechanisms ensures that all code changes are tracked and audited.
-Configuring SonarQube authentification and user and group permissions syncing through your DevOps CI platforms or IDP can prevent unauthorized access.
+• Protect All Forms of Code from Unauthorized Access and Tampering (PS.1) SonarQube Server's integration with version control systems (VCS) like Git and strict authentication mechanisms ensures that all code changes are tracked and audited.
+Configuring SonarQube Server authentification and user and group permissions syncing through your DevOps CI platforms or IDP can prevent unauthorized access.
 This also helps prevent unauthorized modifications and maintains the integrity of the codebase.

-• Provide a Mechanism for Verifying Software Release Integrity (PS.2) SonarQube's Quality Gates feature allows organizations to set predefined criteria that must be met before code can be released, ensuring integrity throughout the development process.
-SonarQube also generates detailed reports on code quality and security, which can be used to verify the integrity of software releases.
+• Provide a Mechanism for Verifying Software Release Integrity (PS.2) SonarQube Server's Quality Gates feature allows organizations to set predefined criteria that must be met before code can be released, ensuring integrity throughout the development process.
+SonarQube Server also generates detailed reports on code quality and security, which can be used to verify the integrity of software releases.
 These reports provide insights into potential bugs, vulnerabilities, and code smells, ensuring that only well-secured software is deployed.

 3. Produce Well-Secured Software (PW)